mjordan/islandora_workbench_docs/docs/optimizing_your_use_of_workbench.md

 ## Create local shortcuts and aliases

 Some users create aliases for Workbench commands.
-Specifically how to do this depends on your operating system, but on Unix-based systems such as MacOS and Linux, a single command such as `alias wb='workbench --config=config.yml` can let you run `wb` many times without having to use the full command.
+How to do this depends on your operating system, but on Unix-based systems such as MacOS and Linux, a single command such as `alias wb='workbench --config=config.yml` can let you run `wb` many times without having to use the full command.
 Thanks to [rosiel](https://github.com/mjordan/islandora_workbench/issues/789#issuecomment-2189446853) for this tip.

 ## Balance speed optimizations with convenience

-Consider techniques for speeding up Workbench as described at https://mjordan.github.io/islandora_workbench_docs/troubleshooting/#workbench-is-slow.
+Consider techniques for [speeding up Workbench](/islandora_workbench_docs/troubleshooting/#workbench-is-slow).
 However, they all come at the cost of some convenience.
 You decide which ones are worth it!

 ## Make Workbench tell you about its progress